Boost Your Business!

 {slide: Discussion Outline}

-So on this webinar we want to empower you with tools, tips and techniques, that’ll help you pitch confidently and effectively and what we want to do is talk to you about prepping for the pitch and that is what we call Laying the Groundwork.
-And laying the groundwork has to do with overcoming the reality of smallness by thinking big and looking big.
-Tools for you to create desire and then of course at the end of this session we’re going to go through a QA session.
+We want to talk to you about prepping for the pitch, which we call Laying the Groundwork.
+Laying the groundwork involves overcoming the reality of smallness by thinking and looking big.
+Tools for you to create desire, and then at the end of this session, we will go through a QA session.

 {slide: Lay The Groundwork}